annamatic/Bean2Baby/1stTrimester-ToDo.md

 # 1st Trimester To-do List
 ### [Download the printable for the 1st Trimester To-do List here.](/downloads/ToDoList-2-1stTrimester.pdf)

-- [ ] **Free or reduced cost prenatal care in the US is available to those who qualify.** Call 800-311-BABY (800-311-2229).
-This toll-free telephone number will connect you to the Health Department in your area code.
+- [ ] **Free or reduced cost prenatal care in the US is available to those who qualify.** Be aware of the application deadlines and call 800-311-BABY (800-311-2229) to be connected to the Health Department in your area code.

 - [ ] **Start your prenatal care.** Make an appointment with your midwife or primary care doctor as soon as you find out about your pregnancy, and no later than 11 weeks into your pregnancy.
 Read about what to expect at the first visit:
     - http://americanpregnancy.org/planning/first-prenatal-visit/